skiphoop/BOLT-benchmark/readme.md

   Contains experiments based on the artifact [H2O2RAM repository](https://github.com/55199789/H2O2RAM) from the H2O2RAM paper [Paper Link](https://doi.org/10.48550/arXiv.2409.07167).

 - **`BOLT/`**
-  Contains all the experiments referenced in our paper under the BOLT framework as well as the FPGA baseline.
+  Contains all the experiments for testing performance of BOLT as well as the FPGA baseline.

 ## Additional artifacts